signalfx/signalflow-cli/README.rst

 The ``signalflow`` command-line tool supports both interactive and non-interactive operation modes.
 In interactive mode, it offers a prompt that allows for setting computation parameters and executing SignalFlow programs while visualizing their streaming output in real-time.
-The display shows the live data, with a spark line of the last 10 values, for each received time series.
+The default display shows the live data, with a spark line of the last 10 values, for each received time series.
+CSV output and graph output can also be optained by setting the `.output` parameter (see below "Interactive mode usage").

-In non-interactive mode, ``signalflow`` reads the SignalFlow program text (either from stdin or from a file) and can output the results in various formats as controlled by the ``--output`` command-line flag:
+In non-interactive mode, ``signalflow`` reads the SignalFlow program text (either from stdin or from a file) and outputs the results the format specified by the ``--output`` command-line flag.
+By default, this uses the same live data display as the interactive prompt.
+The available output modes are:

 - ``csv``; outputs the data in CSV format.
 The first column is a millisecond timestamp; other columns contain the value of each output time series for